conestack/sphinx-conestack-theme/docs/source/contributing.rst

 The sources are in a GIT DVCS with its main branches at `github <http://github.com/conestack/sphinx-conestack-theme>`_.

-If you encounter bugs, missing features or someting to improve, please file an issue or fork thie repo and create a pull request.
+If you encounter any bugs, missing features or something to improve, please file an issue or fork this repo and create a pull request.

 Theme development